-The proposed rules tell you how we will determine the date you filed your submission with us and the date you provided your issuance to someone other than us (such as a participant).
+These rules tell you how we determine the date you file your submission with us and the date you provide your issuance to someone other than us (such as a participant).
 In some cases, other PBGC rules relating to issuances to third parties refer to when an issuance is received.
-(For instance, when there is a request for abatement (regulation § 4207.3), interest is credited to the employer if the plan sponsor does not issue a revised payment schedule reflecting the credit or make the required refund within 60 days after receipt by the plan sponsor of a complete abatement application action.)
-These proposed rules would not affect those other receipt rules for issuances to third parties.
-Similarly, these proposed rules would not affect any receipt rule for filings with the PBGC, except to the extent these rules describe how to determine when a document is received (for instance, filings received by the PBGC after 5 p.m. are treated as received on the next business day).
+(For instance, when there is a request for abatement (29 CFR 4207.3), interest is credited to the employer if the plan sponsor does not issue a revised payment schedule reflecting the credit or make the required refund within 60 days after receipt by the plan sponsor of a complete abatement application action.)
+These rules do not affect those other receipt rules for issuances to third parties.
+Similarly, these rules do not affect any receipt rule for filings with the PBGC, except to the extent these rules describe how to determine when a document is received (for instance, filings received by the PBGC after 5 p.m. on a business day are treated as received on the next business day).